multihack/multihack-brackets/README.md

 # multihack-brackets
 Synchronizes code and project structure between multiple users in realtime.
+Also check out [the web version](https://github.com/RationalCoding/multihack-web).
+(Now compatible with this extension!)

 ## Usage
 1. You and another person with this extension should have the same project open.